danbev/learning-iot/notes/rp.md

 }
 ```

-The wait trait provides is to have implementations that do not block.
-Instead we
+What the Wait trait provides is to have implementations that do not block.
-can call wait_for_high which will return a future.
+Instead we can call `wait_for_high` which will return a future.
 So we would need
 ` wait_for_high()` to return a Future.

 Now, these are interrupts available for these functions: